-The developer is portrayed as heartless and callous, having no interest in the emotional impact on the community of closing the school and banning student activities.
+The school board chairman is portrayed as heartless and callous, having no interest in the emotional impact on the community of closing the school and banning student activities.

 In the choir club’s self-produced advertisement for their cultural festival, note the miniature map showing walking directions from the closest train station.
 This is common to see on posters, flyers and business cards in Japan.